-Capria takes an innovative approach to adding value to the impact investing ecosystem.
-One way Capria does this is through The Capria Network, a deep trust and high collaboration peer network of emerging market fund managers committed to delivering superior results.
+Capria takes an innovative approach to add value to the impact investing ecosystem.
+One way Capria does this is through The Capria Network, a deep trust and high collaboration peer network of emerging market fund managers committed to deliver superior results.

 This is the third of a three-part series exploring a few of the ways that Capria Network members CONNECT, COLLABORATE, and CREATE to deliver superior results.